dustinlyons/nixos-config/README.md

 ### 3. Initialize a starter template
 *Choose one of two options*

-1. Simple, great for beginners, less complex configuration that enables you to get started quickly and test out Nix.
-You can always add secrets later.
-Forgoring secrets just means you may have to configure Syncthing (or whatever) yourself, instead of relying on auto-magic from Nix.

 **Simplified version without secrets management**

+* Simple and great for beginners' configuration, enabling you to get started quickly and test out Nix.
+* Forgoring secrets means you must configure Syncthing (or whatever) yourself instead of relying on auto-magic from Nix.
+* You can always add secrets later.

 ```sh
 mkdir -p nixos-config && (cd nixos-config && nix flake --extra-experimental-features 'nix-command flakes' init -t github:dustinlyons/nixos-config#starter)
 ```

-2. Choose this if you're okay with adding more moving parts to gain the ability to go 100% declarative.
-This offers you a place to keep passwords, private keys, etc. *as part of your configuration*.
-This is the ultimate grail for maintaining one big, all-encompassing Nix configuration that requires no additional steps.
-Pair it with [`impermanance`](https://nixos.wiki/wiki/Impermanence), and you truly have a repeatable, declarative definition of your infrastructure.

 **Full version with secrets management**

+* Choose this if you're okay with adding more moving parts to gain the ability to go 100% declarative.
+* This configuration offers you a place to keep passwords, private keys, etc. *as part of your configuration*.
+Pair it with [`impermanance`](https://nixos.wiki/wiki/Impermanence), and you have a repeatable, declarative definition of your infrastructure.

 ```sh
 mkdir -p nixos-config && (cd nixos-config && nix flake --extra-experimental-features 'nix-command flakes' init -t github:dustinlyons/nixos-config#starter-with-secrets)
 ```